kasparsd/limit-login-attempts/readme.txt

 * restrict rate of new user registrations
 * filter registration error messages to avoid possible way to brute force find user login name
 * list of privileged users show which login names can be discovered from user displayname, nickname or "url name"/nicename

+= 1.6.0 =
+* Happy New Year
+* Tested against WordPress 3.1-RC1
+* Plugin now requires WordPress version 2.8+.
+Of course you should never ever use anything but the latest version
+* Fixed deprecation warnings that had been piling up with the old version requirement.
+Thanks to Johannes Ruthenberg for the report that prompted this
+* Removed auth cookie admin check for version 2.7.
+* Make sure relevant values in $_COOKIE get cleared right away on auth cookie validation failure.
+There are still some problems with cookie auth handling.
+The lockout can trigger prematurely in rare cases, but fixing it is plugin version 2 stuff unfortunately.
+* Changed default time for retries to reset from 24 hours to 12 hours.
+The security impact is very minor and it means the warning will disappear "overnight"
+* Added question to FAQ ("Why not reset failed attempts on a successful login?")
+* Updated screenshots

 = 1.5.2 =
 * Reverted minor cookie-handling cleanup which might somehow be responsible for recently reported cookie related lockouts